Rodz3rd2/gulp-web-dev/README.md

  - `options`[object] - The option of `gulp.src` function.
  - `command`[string] - It would override the `scripts` command.
  - `watch_command`[string] - It would override the `scripts:watch` command.
+ - `watch_only`[string] - It is glob format.
+This is useful if you want to watch the file but not compiling.

 #### build_views
  - `callback`[function] - This will be trigger after the build:views command execute.